 For the results of the allergenicity search, the following allergen databases were used, "AllergenOnline" database also known as FARRP and the Structural Database of Allergenic Proteins (SDAP).
-AB Enzymes followed the recommendations for bioinformatics searches proposed in EFSA (2010).
-Two databases out of the 13 databases listed in the above publication were used in the searches (Table 1), since other databases are no longer maintained; of these one has been updated this year (2020) and also contains risk assessment tools, namely AllergenOnline (FARRP).
+AB Enzymes followed the recommendations for bioinformatics searches proposed in (EFSA 2010).
+Two databases out of the 13 databases listed in the above publication were used in the searches, since other databases are no longer maintained; of these one has been updated this year (2020) and also contains risk assessment tools, namely AllergenOnline (FARRP).

 The comparison of query sequence with sequences of known allergens using the sliding 80-mer window was recommended by the FAO/WHO Expert panel in 2001 (FAO/WHO 2001) and by the Codex Alimentarius Commission in 2003 (Codex Alimentarius Commission 2003) as a method to evaluate the extent of which a protein is similar in structure to known allergens.
 The alignments methods used in the searches are as following, alignment of the entire amino acid sequence to sequences in allergen databases and alignment of sliding 80-amino acid windows of the query protein to known protein allergens.
 The results of the two allergenicity searches conducted are summarized below.

-The identity percentages of all the hits from both FARRP and SDAP were below the set 35 % identity limit and the three hits having the best E-values were all different in the different databases.
-Aalberse suggested that "cross-reactivity is rare below 50% amino acid identity and, in most situations requires more than 70% identity" (Aalberse 2000), making unlikely that the polygalacturonase in question can be presumed to be allergenic based on full-length sequence relatedness to known allergens.
+Four of the five hits in the SDAP database were included in the 6 hits of FARRP database.
+FARRP gave the highest identity of 31.5 % to Sal k 1, and SDAP 30.9 % to Act d.
+The identity percentages of all the hits were below the set 35 % identity limit.
+Aalberse suggested that "cross-reactivity is rare below 50% amino acid identity and, in most situations requires more than 70% identity" (Aalberse 2000), making it unlikely that the pectin esterase in question can be presumed to be allergenic based on full-length sequence relatedness to known allergens.

-In the 80-mer sliding window analysis the polygalacturonase protein sequence did show degrees of identity from 35.8 % to 46.3 % with pollen allergens of different species such as maize pollen allergen, pollen allergen of the subtropical Bahia grass, Japanese cedar pollen, pollen allergen of conifer Cryptomeria japonica (Enclosure 2).
-As recommendation by the FAO/WHO, a possible cross-reactivity has to be considered, when there is more than 35% identity in the amino acid sequence of the expressed protein using an 80 amino acids window and a suitable gap penalty (FAO/WHO 2001).
-This recommendation has however been challenged.
-According to Ladics et al. (2007) comparing the predictive value of a full-length (conventional) FASTA search to the 80-mer analysis, "a conventional FASTA search provides more relevant identity to the query protein and better reflects the functional similarities between proteins.
+In the 80-mer sliding window analysis the pectin esterase protein sequence did show degrees of identity from 36.3 % to 38.8 % with pollen allergens of a common weed Salsola kali and olive tree Olea europaea.
+As recommendation by the FAO/WHO, a possible cross-reactivity has to be considered, when there is more than 35% identity in the amino acid sequence of the expressed protein using an 80 amino acids window and a suitable gap penalty (Food and Agriculture Organization of the United Nations January/2001).
+This recommendation has been however challenged.
+According to Ladics et al. (2007)comparing the predictive value of a full-length (conventional) FASTA search to the 80-mer analysis, "a conventional FASTA search provides more relevant identity to the query protein and better reflects the functional similarities between proteins.
 It is recommended that the conventional FASTA analysis be conducted to compare identities of proteins to allergens".
-This judgement on the predictive inferiority of the 80-mer (35% threshold) approach was supported recently by Goodman and Tetteh (2011) who suggested: "Because the purpose of the bioinformatics search is to identify matches that may require further evaluation by IgE binding, full-length sequence evaluation or an increase in the threshold from 35% identity toward 50% for the 80 amino acid alignment should be considered" (Goodman and Tetteh, 2011).
-Using the latter recommendation, the polygalacturonase in question would be below threshold even using the 80-mer sliding window approach.
+This judgement on the predictive inferiority of the 80-mer (35% threshold) approach was supported recently by Goodman and Tetteh (2011) who suggested: "Because the purpose of the bioinformatics search is to identify matches that may require further evaluation by IgE binding, full-length sequence evaluation or an increase in the threshold from

+35% identity toward 50% for the 80 amino acid alignment should be considered" (Goodman and Tetteh 2011).
+Using the latter recommendation, the pectin esterase in question would be below threshold even using the 80-mer sliding window.